-- Completed Form I-539 (available from the OISS or you can download forms directly from the USCIS Online) - see below for instructions on how to complete this form
+- Completed Form I-539 (download forms directly from the USCIS Online)

 - Personal statement showing how you have been supporting yourself since your arrival in the U.S.